 The pressure of two careers placed a strain on the Sirleafs’ marriage.
 When her husband became violent and abusive, Ellen Johnson Sirleaf filed for divorce.
 After the dissolution of her marriage, she continued her education in the United States, earning an economics degree from the University of Colorado.
 In 1971, she completed a master’s in public administration at Harvard University’s John F. Kennedy School of Government.

 Seeking international legitimacy for his regime, Samuel Doe scheduled elections in 1985.
-Sirleaf returned to Liberia to run for the vice presidency, but was soon arrested for criticizing Doe’s corrupt regime.
+Johnson Sirleaf returned to Liberia to run for the vice presidency but was soon arrested for criticizing Doe’s corrupt regime.
 She was sentenced to ten years in prison, but international pressure forced Doe to pardon her shortly into her sentence.
-Although her name was removed from the vice presidential ballot, Sirleaf was permitted to run for the Senate.
-The subsequent election was widely viewed as fraudulent, and although Sirleaf won a seat in the Senate she refused to accept it.
-In November of 1985 she was arrested again and held until July of the following year, after which she left the country in secret and took a job as a vice president of HSBC Equator Bank in Washington.
+Although her name was removed from the vice presidential ballot, Johnson Sirleaf was permitted to run for the Senate.
+The subsequent election was widely viewed as fraudulent, and although Johnson Sirleaf won a seat in the Senate, she refused to accept it.
+In November of 1985, she was arrested again and held until July of the following year, after which she left the country in secret and took a job as a vice president of HSBC Equator Bank in Washington.

 Meanwhile, General Taylor plunged Liberia into war with its neighbors.
 Insurgencies and counter-insurgencies recruited children to fight and commit atrocities, and the country teetered on the brink of dissolution.
 Attacks by armed resistance groups, pressure from the international community — and the courageous nonviolent resistance of the Women of Liberia Mass Action for Peace — eventually led to Taylor’s resignation.
 In 2003, the disgraced president fled to Nigeria.
 He was later arrested for aiding and abetting war crimes and crimes against humanity.
 The International Criminal Court sentenced Taylor, age 64, to 50 years in prison.

 Ellen Johnson Sirleaf returned to Liberia in 2003 to chair the Governance Reform Commission of the Transitional Government.
-In this capacity she successfully transferred the reporting mechanism of the General Auditing Commission from the control of executive branch to the legislature, enabling more democratic oversight of the nation’s finances.
+In this capacity, she successfully transferred the reporting mechanism of the General Auditing Commission from the control of the executive branch to the legislature, enabling more democratic oversight of the nation’s finances.

-By executive order, Sirleaf established a right to free, universal elementary education.
-President Sirleaf has also enforced equal rights for women, rights that were routinely ignored and abused during the chaotic years of civil war.
-Among other infrastructure projects, the Sirleaf administration has built over 800 miles of roads, attracting substantial foreign investment in mining, agriculture and forestry, as well as offshore oil exploration.
-A strong ally of the United States, President Sirleaf addressed a joint session of the United States Congress shortly after her inauguration.
-Liberia has also won support from China for construction of a new national university.
-President Sirleaf has placed a high importance on African and regional relations as well.
-She chairs the Mano River Union, fostering peace and economic cooperation among the neighboring nations of Liberia, Sierra Leone, Guinea and Côte d’Ivoire.
+By executive order, Johnson Sirleaf established a right to free, universal elementary education.
+President Johnson Sirleaf also enforced equal rights for women, rights that were routinely ignored and abused during the chaotic years of civil war.
+Among other infrastructure projects, her administration built over 800 miles of roads, attracting substantial foreign investment in mining, agriculture, and forestry, as well as offshore oil exploration.
+A strong ally of the United States, President Johnson Sirleaf addressed a joint session of the United States Congress shortly after her inauguration.
+Liberia also won support from China for construction of a new national university.
+President Johnson Sirleaf placed a high importance on African and regional relations as well.
+She chairs the Mano River Union, fostering peace and economic cooperation among the neighboring nations of Liberia, Sierra Leone, Guinea, and Côte d’Ivoire.

 In 2006, Ellen Johnson Sirleaf took the oath of office as President of Liberia, the first woman to serve as elected leader of an African nation.
 Her victory was the culmination of a 25-year campaign to bring democracy and justice to her country, a struggle that repeatedly subjected her to death threats, exile and imprisonment.

-After winning a decisive victory in the 2005 election, President Sirleaf moved quickly to repair the wounds of years of misrule and disorder.
-She introduced free and compulsory elementary education, and has pursued foreign investment and land reform.
+After winning a decisive victory in the 2005 election, President Johnson Sirleaf moved quickly to repair the wounds of years of misrule and disorder.
+She introduced free and compulsory elementary education, and pursued foreign investment and land reform.
+After election to two six-year terms, she announced her decision to retire.
+Defying her own party, she endorsed a former opponent to succeed her, ensuring a peaceful transfer of power.
 Her courage and tenacity in facing down her most ruthless adversaries have earned this diminutive grandmother a fitting nickname, the Iron Lady of Africa.